DDDEastMidlandsLimited/dddem-blog/_posts/2019-08-07-digital-lincoln-post.md

 #### Building a super team

 When you're at work, you may not always get to pick your colleagues and collaborators.
 If you have a side project or a business of your own this is very different.
-If your looking for a super team to get your project to the next level then community, whether online or local is an ideal place to meet the collaborators that you really need.
+If you’re looking for a super team to get your project to the next level then community, whether online or local is an ideal place to meet the collaborators that you really need.
 People who compliment or share your skills are aplenty and I have often found are in the same position looking to find the next project or willing to help, our industry attracts a very industrious bunch.

 #### Knowing who to ask

 Imagine you know when you can find a StackOverflow voice assistant, that actually listens parses text correctly and returns valuable insights and much more, well that is the community.
 OK maybe not always accessible but a wealth of knowledge is available to you.
-Fortunately, organisers try as hard as we can to ensure a diverse mix of people attend these groups and I know from experience they are not always focused on the exact topic in hand so the range of skills are extensive and experiences far-reaching.
+Fortunately, organizers try as hard as we can to ensure a diverse mix of people attend these groups and I know from experience they are not always focused on the exact topic in hand so the range of skills are extensive and experiences far-reaching.

 #### Being able to help